r2devops/hub/jobs/cargo_doc/README.md

 ## Objective

 Build a package's documentation for local package and all dependencies.
-Check the doc here 👉 [cargo-doc](https://doc.rust-lang.org/cargo/commands/cargo-doc.html)
+Check the doc here 👉 [cargo-doc](https://doc.rust-lang.org/cargo/commands/cargo-doc.html) for more information.
 ## How to use it

 1. Ensure that your project has `Cargo.toml` file and its members folders are hierarchically below the workspace root.